openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions_students.rst

 ==============================

-If you find a post particularly interesting and want to return to it in the future, you can follow it: view that post and click the "Follow" icon.
+If you find a post particularly interesting and want to return to it in the future, you can follow it: view that post and select the "Follow" icon.

 .. image:: ../../../shared/building_and_running_chapters/Images/Discussion_follow.png
- :alt: A post with the Follow icon circled
+ :alt: A post with the Follow icon circled.

 Each post that you follow appears with a "Following" indicator in the list of posts.

-To list only the posts that you are following, regardless of the discussion topic they apply to, click the drop-down Discussion list and select **Posts I'm Following**.
+To list only the posts that you are following, regardless of the discussion topic they apply to, select the drop-down Discussion list and select **Posts I'm Following**.

 .. image:: ../../../shared/building_and_running_chapters/Images/Discussion_filterfollowing.png